anlmao125/fake-business/README.md

-# hello-world-test
+# fake-business

-## Simple Website Tutorial
+## Fake Business Website Tutorial

-Welcome to the Simple Website Tutorial!
-This guide will walk you through the steps to create a basic website using HTML, CSS, and JavaScript.
+Greetings business owner!
+This manual will walk you through the steps to create a website for your business using HTML and CSS!

 ## Table of Contents